Understanding Outdoor Advertising Restrictions

-When it comes to outdoor advertising, there are often rules about where you can and can’t place ads.
-These billboard restrictions help keep certain areas looking nice, preserve cultural or environmental value, and prevent too much visual clutter.
+When it comes to billboards, there are often rules about where you can and can’t place ads.
+These outdoor advertising restrictions help keep certain areas looking nice, preserve cultural or environmental value, and prevent too much visual clutter.
 Here’s a quick rundown of places where outdoor ads might be limited or completely off-limits:

 Protected Areas